Faint supernovae and hyper-runaway white-dwarfs from single He-detonation in double HeCO-white-dwarf mergers: Results

 \section{Results}

 Our 3D hydrodynamical simulation of the low-mass HeCO WD merger reveals an outcome distinct from that of previously studied higher-mass systems.
 During the merger, mass transfer from the secondary to the primary triggers a helium shell detonation in the accreted layer on the primary WD.
 However, this detonation does not propagate into the CO core, leaving the primary WD’s core intact.
 Figure \ref{fig:evolution} shows the key phases of the system's evolution: the initial tidal disruption of the secondary, ignition of helium in the mass-transfered shell, shock propagation and convergence, and finally the formation of a fast-moving remnant composed of mixed elements.
+This figure shows how localized hotspots first develop in the helium shell, which is partially mixed with carbon at the surface of the primary WD.
+These hotspots trigger helium detonation fronts that propagate through the surrounding shell.
+The lower panels show how the resulting shock travels within the shell and eventually converges; however, the energy released upon convergence is insufficient to ignite a secondary detonation in the underlying CO core.
+As a result, the CO core remains intact, and the merger produces a partially burned remnant composed of CO and helium-processed material.